 ・ Three birds with one stone Teriyaki chicken chunk burger (1,180 yen excluding tax)

 Then finally the favorite.
-It is a hamburger using PBM chicken that Mr. Muratani said as "confident ant".
+It is a hamburger using PBM chicken that Mr. Muratani said "confidence ant".
 Here, there was more real meat style than beef putty.

 The seasoning of Terimayo is rich.
 There is a type of sweetness that makes you feel happy, and I think this will make children happy.